-In order to better safeguard Colorado unemployment claimants against scams and other attempts to compromise their accounts, we have added multi-factor authentication (MFA) to the MyUI+ login process.
-All claimants are required to set up MFA the first time they log in to their MyUI+ account beginning on August 20, 2021.
+In order to better safeguard Colorado unemployment claims against scams and hackers, we have added multi-factor authentication (MFA) to the MyUI+ and MyUI Employer+ login process.
+All claimants and employers need to set up MFA the first time they log in to their account.

-Claimants do not need to click any link to set up MFA.
-The MFA setup options will be presented automatically as claimants log in to their MyUI+ accounts.
+Users do not need to click any link to set up MFA.
+The MFA setup options will be presented automatically as claimants log in to their accounts.

 How do I set up MFA?